badmintoncryer/cdk-code-server/README.md

 new CodeServer(this, 'CodeServer');
 ```

-You can customize the instance type, node.js version, and other properties:
+You can customize the instance type, vpc, and other properties:

 ```typescript
 import { CodeServer } from 'cdk-code-server';